Rub21/vizualization-imagen/README.md

 # 4. Project on Tilemill

-- Create a new project on tilemill and paste the next code on tilemill:
+Create a new project on tilemill and paste the next code on Tilemill:

 ```css
 Map { background-color:#000; }